slatedocs/slate/source/includes/_projects.md

 created_at | Date | Date of creation

 ## Create
-To create a new site, you can use a POST request (or the insert method).
+To create a new project, you can use a POST request (or the insert method).

 ```shell
  curl